Are you regularly producing blog posts but not seeing an increase in subscribers or engagement?

 A theme which both challenges and intrigues you is key.
 Do some research.
 Are there other writers/blogger covering the theme already?
 If so, what is their angle?
 How popular is this theme?
 Thorough research will help you get a feel for whether there is an existing audience interested in what you want to offer.

 You should also have a look at the content your ideal clients, brand partners and readers already consume and share.
 There is little point in writing about something you don’t really care about or is so niche there is a very small audience.
 We go into more depth on finding a profitable niche (the riches are in the niches) in the ‘Food Media Uncovered’ Masterclass.

 Don’t worry if you’ve already been blogging for a while.
 The need to research is ongoing and takes time.
 It has taken me over a year to understand and identify who I can and want to help the most.
 For example, the food industry includes many professions and roles.
-But I find helping food creatives and new entrepreneurs the most rewarding.
+But I find helping food creatives, food brands and new entrepreneurs the most rewarding.
 Even more importantly, I see the biggest transformations in those clients.
 You can see examples of my what I write about here and here.

 - Stop working for free.

 This is a biggy.
 There are around 2 million freelancers in the UK alone in 2017.
 In this climate, it’s easy to worry about competition and anxiously try to prove yourself to a potential client or brand partner.
 A recent Guardian article highlighted creative industry freelancers are exploited and can inadvertently end up working for free or very little pay.
 Does this sound like you?